-We're hiring!
-Looking for a Pittsburgh-based intern
+We're looking for a Pittsburgh-based intern

 Interested in solutions-based, community reporting and environmental justice?
 Are you a research and public records nerd?
 Come work with us!